-2011 Corporate Achievements.
-Our board of directors established corporate performance goals for the company in January 2011.
-These goals were: (1) the successful commercial launch of OFIRMEV® (acetaminophen) injection, (2) ensure adequate production and supply chain to meet market demand for OFIRMEV, (3) complete post-marketing commitment negotiations with the FDA, and (4) maintain adequate cash resources.
+2012 Corporate Achievements.
+Our board of directors established corporate performance goals for the company in January 2012.
+These goals were: (1) maximize product revenue from OFIRMEV® (acetaminophen) injection, (2) ensure adequate production and supply chain to meet market demand for OFIRMEV, (3) execute a business development transaction, and (4) maintain adequate cash resources.
 At the time that the performance goals were established, the outcome was uncertain and the goals were deemed to be challenging, yet achievable if we fully executed on our business plan.
-We believe that our accomplishments during 2011 illustrate our ability to execute our business plan and achieve targeted goals.
-These accomplishments include:
+We believe that our accomplishments during 2012 illustrate our ability to execute on our business plan and achieve targeted goals.
+Our 2012 performance goals and related accomplishments included: